stigwue/iriki/README.md

 * 100% self-documentation using Doxygen parsable comments.

-* Add 'upload' for all file uploads.

 * Introduce logging.

 * Better/standard error description.

 * Add user and user_group authentication to existing everyone authentication.

-* Specify HTTP request per request, handle PUT and DELETE methods.
+* Specify HTTP request method per request, handle PUT and DELETE methods.

 * Add new Mongo and MySQL support via RedbeanPHP (?).

-* Build in inter-operability (app.json should hold an array of apps, callable via config/code).
+* Build in inter-operability (app.json should hold an array of apps, callable via config/code), also configurations provided in more than json files.

 * Rewrite in PHP7 and or Python.